ballerina-attic/module-amazonec2/amazonec2/Module.md

 ### Obtaining user credentials

 You can access the Amazon EC2 service using the root user credentials.
-However, these credentials allow full access to all the resources in the account as you cannot restrict permission for root user credentials.
+However, these credentials allow full access to all the resources in the account as you cannot restrict permission of root user credentials.

 If you want to restrict certain resources and allow controlled access to AWS services, then you can create IAM (Identity and Access Management) users in your AWS account.
 Follow the steps below to do this.

 ###### Follow the steps below to get an AWS Access Key for your AWS root account:

 1. Log in to the AWS Management Console.
-2. Hover over your company name in the right top menu and click **My Security Credentials**.
+2. Hover over your company name in the right top menu, and click **My Security Credentials**.
 3. Scroll down to the **Access Keys** section.
 4. Click **Create New Access Key**.
 5. Copy both the Access Key ID (YOUR_AMAZON_EC2_KEY) and Secret Access Key (YOUR_AMAZON_EC2_SECRET).